slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Set and enforce an aspirational personal hourly rate.
 If fixing a problem will save less than your hourly rate, ignore it.
 If outsourcing a task will cost less than your hourly rate, outsource it.
 Work as hard as you can.
 Even though who you work with and what you work on are more important than how hard you work.
 Become the best in the world at what you do.
 Keep redefining what you do until this is true.
 There are no get rich quick schemes.
-That's just someone else getting rich off you.
+That’s just someone else getting rich off you.
 Apply specific knowledge, with leverage, and eventually you will get what you deserve.
-When you're finally wealthy, you'll realize that it wasn't what you were seeking in the first place.
-But that's for another day.
+When you're finally wealthy, you'll realize that it wasn’t what you were seeking in the first place.
+But that’s for another day.
 - - persuade people to buy rather than teach people to buy.
 - a niche is about what people need.
 It’s not about you at all.
 And you can fill a niche competently.
 But you can also fill it incompetently (at least iitially, until others come along and start competing).

 - pro tip: Ask your current customers “What nearly stopped you buying from us?”
 - There is a golden rule, long cherished by restaurateurs, for determining whether a business is viable.
 Rent should take up no more than 25 percent of your revenue, another 25 percent should go toward payroll, and 35 percent should go toward the product.
 The remaining 15 percent is what you take home.
-There's an even more elegant version of that rule: Make your rent in four days to be profitable, a week to break even.
-If you haven't hit the latter mark in a month, close.
+There’s an even more elegant version of that rule: Make your rent in four days to be profitable, a week to break even.
+If you haven’t hit the latter mark in a month, close.
 - I'm not surprised that high-end retail is still doing fine.
 People want the luxury purchasing experience to be luxurious -- they'd rather buy their luxury goods in boutiques than get them delivered in a cardboard box from Amazon.
 - if you’re an entrepreneur who opens a coffee shop, you’ll have a lot of ways you can make money.
 You can sell coffee, cakes, paintings, merchandise, and more.
 But each of those things will not contribute to your success in an equal way.
 While there is value in the discovery process, once you’ve found the variable that matters most, you should place more time on that one and less on the others.